ddadaal/vpn-as-proxy/README.md

 It is tested that the VPN connected in one container are isolated with other containers, i.e. the other containers are not connected to the VPN connected by one container.

-# Set proxy server for apps
+# Set HTTP proxy server for apps

 Set the HTTP/HTTPS proxy server of apps to `http://localhost:{PORT}` (the PORT you set in the `.env` file)